MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/integrate-other-solutions-business-goals.md

 ms.topic: conceptual

 ---
-# Define business goals for integration projects
+# Define business goals that map to the business perspective for integration projects

 When you're adding an integration with another solution to a Dynamics 365 implementation project, you want to align the project with the overall direction of the business.
 You want to match each requirement of cross-system processes against the overall goals of the project and the business.
 To accomplish this, begin your integration work by defining goals that map to the business perspective.